Follow Your Passion. Find Your Place.

 Here is a sample of the great things going on in Springfield.
 Almost everything in town is within 20 minutes of the Missouri State campus.

-• Movie theaters, including a multiplex and an independent cinema in walking distance from campus
+• Movie theaters, including a multiplex in walking distance and an independent cinema.

-• Hammons Field (home to our Baseball Bears and the Springfield Cardinals minor-league team)
+• Hammons Field (home to our Baseball Bears and the Cardinals AA minor-league team)

 • Missouri Sports Hall of Fame